Budapest Hungary Travel Guide

 Valid driving license and International Driving Permit (IDP) for non-EU/EEA licenses.
 Carry vehicle registration and insurance proof.

-Roads are generally well-maintained.
+Roads are usually in good condition-maintained.
 Motorways require an e-matrica (electronic toll sticker), purchasable online or at petrol stations.

 Drive on the right.
 Zero tolerance for alcohol.
-Parking in central Budapest is paid and may be challenging; consider P+R facilities.
+Parking in central Budapest is paid and can be challenging; consider P+R facilities.

 Budapest is a popular destination for Danube River cruises.
-Cruise ships typically dock along the Danube Embankment near the city center.
+Cruise ships typically dock along the Danube Embankment not far from the city center.
 Mahart PassNave occasionally operates seasonal high-speed hydrofoil services to Vienna and Bratislava; check schedules in advance.

 No particular exit fees or taxes are levied directly on departing passengers.
-These costs typically form part of your airline entry ticket or train fare.
+These costs typically form an element of your airline entry entry ticket or train fare.
 For international flights (outside Schengen), arrive at BUD at least 2-3 hours before departure.
 For Flights within the schengen area, 1.5-2 hours is appropriate.

 Arrive 2-3 hours before your non-Schengen flight.
 Allow time for check-in, security, and passport control.